psatler/dev-finances/README.md

 #### Dark mode

 This was achieved by using two CSS filters: `invert` and `hue-rotate`.
-More pices of information can be found at [this link](https://dev.to/akhilarjun/one-line-dark-mode-using-css-24li) and also [this one](https://mwichary.medium.com/dark-theme-in-a-day-3518dde2955a).
+More pieces of information can be found at [this link](https://dev.to/akhilarjun/one-line-dark-mode-using-css-24li) and also [this one](https://mwichary.medium.com/dark-theme-in-a-day-3518dde2955a).